+The County shall, inside designated urban development areas within that part of the 100-year flood plain of the Suwannee River system, including the Santa Fe River, the New River and Olustee Creek, as shown on the Future Land Use map, limit dwelling unit density of residential uses to no greater than 1.0 dwelling units per 5 acres in areas not served by centralized potable water systems and sanitary sewer systems and 4.0 dwelling units per acre, provided a centralized potable water system and sanitary sewer system exists and each individual parcel conforms to all applicable state and County regulations.
+This higher density shall require approval of an amendment to the Future Land Use Plan Map to establish a district which allows 4.0 dwelling units per acre.

+The County shall prohibit development on the river berm by requiring a minimum undisturbed, vegetated buffer of 75 feet measured from the generally recognized river bank of the Santa Fe River, the New River and Olustee Creek, be maintained for all single-family residential and agricultural uses and silvicultural activities.
+Mining activities shall comply with buffer standards established pursuant to the policies of Objective I.3.
+All other permitted land uses shall conform to the variable buffer requirements contained in Rule 40B-4.3030(12), Florida Administrative Code, as administered by the Water Management District, in effect upon the adoption of this Comprehensive Plan.
+Exception shall be made for the provision of reasonable access to the river; and resource-based recreational activities within buffer areas.
+Reasonable access shall mean the minimum amount of clearing necessary for access not to exceed 25 feet in width.

+OBJECTIVE S.4

-- Policy S.3.3 The County shall contain provisions and schedules which require the vacating or replatting of unimproved, undeveloped subdivisions where such lots of record within the 100-year floodplain of the Suwannee River system do not meet the minimum lot area requirements based upon density standards established in the County's Comprehensive Plan and land development regulations. - Policy S.3.4 The County shall require a minimum undisturbed, vegetated buffer of 75 feet measured from the generally recognized river bank of the Suwannee River be maintained for all single-family residential uses.
-Other land uses shall conform with the variable buffer requirements contained in Rule 40B-4.3030(12), Florida Administrative Code, as administered by the Suwannee River Water Management District.
-Exception may be made for the provision of reasonable access to the river, resource based recreational uses and silviculture activities conducted in accordance with the silviculture policy contained in the Conservation Element of this Comprehensive Plan.
-A minimum undisturbed, vegetated buffer of 50 feet shall be required around all other streams tributary to the Suwannee River system. - OBJECTIVE S.4 The County shall ensure that all development and redevelopment occurring in the 100-year floodplain of the Suwannee River system meet the building and design standards of the National Flood Insurance Program, the County, and the Suwannee River Water Management District. - Policy S.4.1 The County shall conform to the National Flood Insurance Program requirements for construction activities undertaken in the 100-year floodplain of the Suwannee River system. - Policy S.4.2 The County shall require all habitable structures be elevated no less than one foot above the 100-year flood elevation, provided that any such structures located in the floodway of the Suwannee River system shall be elevated without the use of fill materials. - Policy S.4.3 The County shall require all road construction and improvement projects within the 100-year floodplain of the Suwannee River system be designed in such a manner as to avoid any increase in floodway obstruction, any increase in the peak rate or volume of stormwater runoff, and any increase in pollutant loading to the receiving waters.
+The County shall ensure that all development and redevelopment occurring in that part of the 100-year flood plain of the Suwannee River system, including the Santa Fe River, the New River and Olustee Creek, as shown on the Future Land Use map meet the building and design standards of the National Flood Insurance Program, the County, and the Suwannee River Water Management Districts.

+The County shall conform to the National Flood Insurance Program requirements for construction activities undertaken in that part of the 100-year flood plain of the Suwannee River system, including the Santa Fe River, the New River and Olustee Creek, as shown on the Future Land Use map.

+- Policy S.4.2 The County shall require all habitable structures be elevated no less than 1 foot above the 100-year flood elevation without the use of fill materials in the regulatory floodway of the Suwannee River system, including the Santa Fe River, the New River and Olustee Creek,. - Policy S.4.3 The County shall require all road construction and improvement projects within that part of the 100-year flood plain of the Suwannee River system, including the Santa Fe River, the New River and Olustee Creek, as shown on the Future Land Use map be designed in such a manner as to avoid any increase in floodway obstruction, any increase in the peak rate or volume of stormwater runoff, and any increase in pollutant loading to the receiving waters.